 However, if you are in a rush, you may want to choose one of the methods below.
-Both of these methods allow you to thaw frozen fish immediately after purchase, but they will still preserve the texture of the fish itself.
+Both of these methods allow you to thaw frozen salmon and other fish immediately after purchase, but they will still preserve the texture of the fish itself.

-If you want to know how to thaw fish as quickly as possible, you want to use this method.
+If you want to know how to defrost fish quickly, you want to use this method.
 However, there are a few things to know in order to make sure that you do it properly.
 Some microwave manuals will give you detailed instructions on how to defrost frozen fish, but the basic method is as follows:

 - 1. Find out how the weight of the fish (or estimate).